 It doesn’t have to be all gold or silver- just be sure you create a tight weave to make it easier to loosen paint off brush bristles which you can’t do with a loose design.

 When you finally have a good pattern finished, now we need to find a way to support it so it will sit near the bottom of the jar but not on it, so the paint sediment will have a place to drop.

 Take another length of wire, about 9-10″, this time it can be a thicker gauge.

 Wrap it into a coil and fasten on end onto your woven piece you just finished.
 If carried out right, it should raise the mesh screen off the bottom by at least an inch.

 Now you have the perfect homemade paint brush cleaner jar screen!
 Don’t forget to pop the lid back on and keep it in a safe place.
-Ideally, the presence of this screen will keep you from ever mistaking the jar for water.
+Good quality brushes can last a lifetime so it pays to take good care of them with a handy tool like this one.
 Enjoy, and say good bye to endless bristle cleaning since this is a much easier way!

 Shop for Wire Here: